This LPLC Practice Risk Guide guide examines the risks involved in acting for lenders, borrowers and guarantors.

 A practitioner was acting for the lender and a conveyancing company was acting for the elderly borrowers who were mortgaging the family home.
 The lender’s practitioner was concerned that the certificate of title was missing but the conveyancing company assured him an application for a replacement was in progress.
 The lender was keen to proceed and said he would be satisfied with an undertaking about the replacement certificate of title.
 The lender’s practitioner posted the paperwork directly to the borrowers.

-The practitioner for the lender received the practitioner’s certificates, but did not scrutinise the certificates closely which would have alerted him to the possibility that the certificates were forged.
+The practitioner for the lender received the solicitor’s certificates but did not scrutinise the certificates closely which would have alerted him to the possibility that the certificates were forged.

 Claims in this category occur when practitioners are acting for lenders of all sizes − lending institutions, private lenders and smaller and second or third tier financiers.
-For 2016/17 75 per cent have involved practitioners acting for private lenders.
+They do, however, occur more frequently when acting for private lenders, particularly on short term or urgent loans.

 No or inadequate security mistakes occur because a firm: